 All students are members of the Student Association by virtue of mandatory fees paid during registration.
-The governing body of the Association is the Council which is composed of officers elected each spring.
-The Council formulates policy and handles the business affairs of the student body.
+The governing bodies of the Association are the Board of Directors and Council which are composed of officers elected each spring and fall.
 Within the Association, various commissions are concerned with finance, publications, academic affairs, activities, organizations, and recreational sports.
-Student offices are located in the Small College area of the campus.
+Student offices are located in the Small College, Room N103.
 Staff in the Office of Housing, Union and Activities serve as liaison between campus administration and Student Association.

-CHARTERED ORGANIZATIONS
+RECOGNIZED ORGANIZATIONS

-The number of chartered student organizations varies yearly, depending upon student interest.
-Students wishing to pursue a particular interest or concern not covered by existing clubs may apply for a charter through the Student Development Service Desk in the Union.
-Some of the existing organizations include the Accounting Society, the Anthropology Club, Christian Concord, Delta Phi Upsilon, the Dominguez Players, the Geographic Society, the History Club, the Horticulture Club, MECHA, the Rugby Club, the Sociology Club, the Toros Pep Club, the Black Students Association, and the Communications Club.
+The number of recognized student organizations varies yearly, depending upon student interest.
+Students wishing to pursue a particular interest or concern not covered by existing clubs may apply for recognition at the Service Desk in The Union.
+Some of the existing organizations include the Accounting Society, Anthropology Club, Chinese Culture Club, Delta Phi Upsilon, Geography Society, International Student Club, Marketing Club, MEChA, Polynesian Club, Psychology Club, and Toro Pep Club.